Using Grafana with Elasticsearch (tutorial)

 https://hub.docker.com/_/elasticsearch

 While Grafana is a great tool for visualization, we will need some extra tools to visualize data sitting in Elasticsearch with Grafana.
-Elasticsearch doesn’t come with any tools to see data in a browser out of the box.
-It uses REST based interfaces to interact with the data.
+Elasticsearch doesn’t include any tools for viewing data in a browser out of the box.
+It uses REST-based interfaces to interact with the data.
 So the first step is to get a web UI for Elasticsearch.

 Try MetricFire now!

-Interested to see how MetricFire can help you with the process and help you get new organizational insight?
+Interested in seeing how MetricFire can help you with the process and help you get new organizational insight?
 Now's the time!
 Try a free trial or book a demo.

 https://hub.docker.com/r/appbaseio/dejavu/